-In some cultures, mental illness is believed to come from God or demons/evil spirits.
+In some cultures, people believe that mental illness comes from God or demons/evil spirits.
 Attempts to manage the illness are religious rather than medical in nature.
-People may be chained to trees for years at a time.
+In some countries, such as Ghana, mentally ill people are sometimes chained to trees for years at a time either by their family home or at prayer camps.
 The World Health Organization has made some progress addressing this, but there’s still a long way to go.

 - Canadian Journalism Forum on Violence and Trauma: Mindset: Reporting on Mental Health

 - Mind (UK)

 Films also play a role in perpetuating stigma related to mental illness and different forms of treatment.
 Documentaries like A Prescription for Murder and Take Your Pills promote negative attitudes about psychiatric medications.
 Electroconvulsive therapy is another treatment that’s associated with significant stigma, and public attitudes tend to be heavily influenced by One Flew Over the Cuckoo’s Nest, which is not a realistic depiction of modern ECT.